Europe Calls For Mandatory 'Kill Switches' On Robots

 To combat the robot revolution, the European Parliament's legal affairs committee has proposed that robots be equipped with emergency "kill switches" to prevent them from causing excessive damage.
 Legislators have also suggested that robots be insured and even be made to pay taxes.
 "A growing number of areas of our daily lives are increasingly affected by robotics," said Mady Delvaux, the parliamentarian who authored the proposal.
 "To ensure that robots are and will remain in the service of humans, we urgently need to create a robust European legal framework."
 CNNMoney reports: The proposal calls for a new charter on robotics that would give engineers guidance on how to design ethical and safe machines.
 For example, designers should include "kill switches" so that robots can be turned off in emergencies.
 They must also make sure that robots can be reprogrammed if their software doesn't work as designed.
 The proposal states that designers, producers and operators of robots should generally be governed by the "laws of robotics" described by science fiction writer Isaac Asimov.
 The proposal also says that robots should always be identifiable as mechanical creations.
 That will help prevent humans from developing emotional attachments.
 "You always have to tell people that robot is not a human and a robot will never be a human," said Delvaux.
 "You must never think that a robot is a human and that he loves you."
 The report cites the example of care robots, saying that people who are physically dependent on them could develop emotional attachments.
 The proposal calls for a compulsory insurance scheme -- similar to car insurance -- that would require producers and owners to take out insurance to cover the damage caused by their robots.
 The proposal explores whether sophisticated autonomous robots should be given the status of "electronic persons."
 This designation would apply in situations where robots make autonomous decisions or interact with humans independently.
 It would also saddle robots with certain rights and obligations -- for example, robots would be responsible for any damage they cause.
 If advanced robots start replacing human workers in large numbers, the report recommends the European Commission force their owners to pay taxes or contribute to social security.

+The lesson you should have learned is: it should not be possible to lock yourself out unless you lose your key after you use it to lock the door.
+There's just no reason for a home door that locks (form the outside) without you using your key to do it.

-Headline Confusion (Score:2)
+Headline Confusion (Score:3)

 When I saw the headline to this article, it made me think that the requirement was for a switch that would cause the robot to start killing all humans.